 SCARPA Spin Ultra ($150 – February 2019)

 The SCARPA Spin Ultra adds a bit of cushioning to the Spin line with an 18.5/24.5mm stack height (6mm drop).
 The Spin Ultra is another trail shoe that combines Vibram’s Litebase with MegaGrip, reducing the sole’s base from 1.5 to 0.5mm with commensurate weight savings (U.S. men’s 9 – 9.3 ounces).
+For more, read our full review of the SCARPA Spin Ultra.

 - SCARPA Proton XT ($150 – February 2019) – Admittedly a run/hike shoe.
 This could be a bomber replacement for those still longing for a return of the Montrail Hardrock.
 It’s got Vibram MegaGrip and the heft of 11.9 ounces for a U.S. men’s 9.